 4. Garmin Instinct

-If you happen to love the freezing cold and skiing, then this watch is the one for you!
+Just as there are soe watches geared toward running, there are others geared toward other outdoor pursuits, skiing tops among them.
+If you’re happier knee-deep in powder or eating up moguls, then this watch is the one for you!
 There are a bunch of different models, but they all pack a punch in terms of features and usefulness.

 This rugged watch has been constructed in accordance with U.S. military standards, so you know it’s a tough piece of equipment!

 You can run with this watch, for sure.
 Monitor heart rate, stress levels, activity, and a range of activity profiles.
 But it’s really made for more rugged activity, which is why we recommend it for skiing.

 It’s thermal, shock and water-resistant, has GPS and built-in navigation sensors, a variety of tactical functions, and even “night vision mode”, so you can wear night-vision goggles and still read it!